plastilinn/docs/pages/sections/Keys.md

 ## 📹 Internet info and videos
-🤖 [Search info and videos about Markers using AI](https://www.perplexity.ai/search?q=videos+about+Markers:+ )
+🤖 [Search info and videos about Keys using AI](https://www.perplexity.ai/search?q=videos+about+Keys:+ )

 ## 📰 Content type
-Content is of type
+Content is of type tables

 ## 📖 Description